Kiriki-liszt/Sky_Blue_EQ4/README.md

 It'll interfere less than Serial EQs.

 Also the original Maag EQs are using parallel EQ topology.
-Maag EQ is consisted of four Band-pass and one High-pass for re-constructing the Frequency range, and one High-pass for adding 'Very High Frequency'.
+Maag EQ is consisted of four Band-pass and one High-pass for re-constructing the frequency range, and one High-pass for adding 'Very High Frequency'.

 However, The Plugin-alliance version is not strictly Parallel topology.
 We can check this out with comparing with any Serial EQs like Pro-Q 3.